feinleib/filibustr/README.md

 `"house"` and `"senate"` data will duplicate data on the presidents.
 The recommended way to get all data is to use the default argument, `"all"`.

-- `congress`: A whole number (to get data for a single Congress), or a numeric vector (to get data for a set of congresses).
-Optional; will retrieve data for all Congresses by default.
+- `congress`: (Optional) A whole number (to get data for a single Congress), or a numeric vector (to get data for a set of congresses).
+  If not specified, will retrieve data for all Congresses by default.
 If specified, Congress numbers cannot be greater than the `current_congress()` (i.e., you cannot try to get future data).

-- `local`: Whether to read the data from a local file, as opposed to the Voteview website.
-Default is `TRUE`.
-If the local file does not exist, will fall back to reading from online.

-- `local_dir`: The directory containing the local file.
-Defaults to the working directory.
+- `local_path`: (Optional) A file path for reading from a local file.
+If no `local_path` is specified, will read data from the Voteview website.

 **Note:** Especially when working with large datasets, reading data from Voteview can take a long time.
-If you are repeatedly loading the same static dataset (i.e., not including information from the current Congress), it may be useful to download the dataset as a CSV from Voteview so you can read that local file instead of having to use the web interface.
+If you are repeatedly loading the same static dataset (i.e., not including information from the current Congress), it may be useful to download the dataset as a CSV/DTA file so you can read that local file using `local_path` instead of having to download data from online.

 For demonstration, here is the table returned by `get_voteview_parties()`.